tytydraco/yessleep/out/The_Memory_of_Last_Level_Arcade_Part_1.md

 I paused at his question.

-"I told you, it was in this old box.
+"I told you it was in this old box.
 Are you ok?
 Is something the matter, Dad?"

 I watched, puzzled, as my father shook his head and put out his practically fresh cigar before putting a hand on his now noticeably sweat-soaked forehead.